larvit/node-slug/README.md

 	'lower':        true,             // Result in lower case 'charmap':      {'Ä': 'ae'},      // Replace special characters 'multicharmap': {'ð': 'oi'},      // Replace multi-characters
-	'save':         ['*', 'ð']        // Do not replace these characters, also takes a string });
+	'save':         ['*', 'ð'],       // Do not replace these characters, also takes a string 'wordLimit':    5                 // Limits the amount of words to this number });